h2oai/residuals-vis/residuals/vis/tasks-scatterplots.md

 DONE + on switch between models, update residual value DONE   and transition points y-position for continuous DONE   independent variable scatterplots
+DONE + ensure that drawVoronoiScatterplot uses the width that is passed in with the options

 + improve tooltips for independent variables
 + orient tooltip to point with arrow
 + fix missing ticks bug on santander dataset num_var20 and ind_var20 variables are affected

-+ ensure that drawVoronoiScatterplot uses the width that is passed in with the options
++ add option to hide x-axis labels
++ check tooltop values - predict value repeated